30 Apr Spring Cleaning: Social Media Management for Universities and Colleges

 These platforms also allow for a lot of user-directed conversation, so make sure you use social listening to your advantage.
 Record frequently asked questions; you might find a common theme that you can turn into a social campaign to increase engagement, and create evergreen content for your website.

-Photo sharing sites like Instagram and Tumblr can also be great ways to share student experiences and paint a picture of campus life.
+Photo sharing sites like Instagram and Tumblr also help to share student experiences and paint a picture of campus life.

 Check for Consistency

 Now that you’ve pared down your list of accounts, check for consistency across profiles.
 This includes ensuring location and contact information are up to date, pictures follow branding guidelines and all logos are current.

 Each social channel is different, so you may have to open the customized settings to ensure that all the necessary information is filled out completely and your images and text are being optimized.